 Over the years, the link between planning for the Olympic Games and urban regeneration has been well established.
 A lot of attention is paid to repurposing or creating new spaces that will not only serve the main event but, ultimately, local urban communities after the Olympic party has left town.

-This article is by the local development organisation that manages Queen Elizabeth Olympic Park and acts as a local planning authority for the surrounding area.
-Faced with concerns about gender equality, they created a step-by-step handbook to help urban planners and administrators in London and other cities design inclusive and equitable spaces.
+This article follows the local development organisation that manages Queen Elizabeth Olympic Park and acts as a local planning authority for the surrounding area.
+Faced with concerns about gender equality, we created a step-by-step handbook to help urban planners and administrators in London and other cities design inclusive and equitable spaces.

 Integrating gender into the legacy of the Olympics